jackscotti/jobbed/README.md

 	- permit only one unique instance of each job
 	- update the url when <1000 and >1000 total results
 - rename app.rb to jobbed.rb
+- check if user inputs more than one word
+	- format spaces into '-'